Heating effect of electric current class 10 – formulas & Numerical

 • The energy E converted in time Δt is E = IVΔt

-When either V or I are unknown, then two more equations become available.
+When either V or I is unknown, then a few more equations become available.
 And these are as follows:

-The heating effect of current numerical – examples solved
+Numericals on the heating effect of current – solved [questions and answers]

 1) Calculate the power dissipated in a 250 Ω resistor when the PD across it is 10 V.